ExpenseGhost

 For purposes of this Policy, capitalized terms have the meanings set forth in our Terms of Service.
 Additionally:

-• “Personal Data”(or “Personal Information”) means any information relating to an identified or identifiable natural person, or information that is linked or reasonably linkable to a particular consumer or household, as those concepts are defined under applicable privacy laws including Regulation (EU) 2016/679 (“GDPR”), the United Kingdom General Data Protection Regulation (“UK GDPR”), the California Consumer Privacy Act of 2018 as amended by the California Privacy Rights Act of 2020 (“CCPA/CPRA”), and analogous state and national privacy statutes.
+• “Personal Data”(or “Personal Information”) means any information relating to an identified or identifiable natural person, or information that is linked or reasonably linkable to a particular consumer or household, as those concepts are defined under applicable U.S. privacy laws including the California Consumer Privacy Act of 2018 as amended by the California Privacy Rights Act of 2020 (“CCPA/CPRA”) and analogous state privacy statutes.

 • “Sensitive Personal Information” means personal data given heightened protection under applicable law, including financial account numbers in combination with security or access codes, government-issued identifiers, precise geolocation, and account credentials.